feedhenry-staff/wfm-doc/Getting-Started.md

 WFM modules make use of the [mediator pattern](https://addyosmani.com/largescalejavascript/) to enable loose coupling between the WFM modules and their consuming applications.
 Refer to the WFM mediator README for usage instructions and API details.

 ### WFM Demo apps
-The demo applications run on Red Hat Application Platform (RHMAP).
+The demo applications run on Red Hat Mobile Application Platform (RHMAP).
 The demo project consists of:

 1. **wfm-portal**: a sample back-office application.
 This is where work is collected and pushed to the workers out in the field.
 2. **wfm-modile**: is the mobile application running on the field workers mobile devices.